The Bellevue Chronicle

 1940

 Half of the staff is mobilized, with up to 130 people at times.
 Several small apartments with cooking facilities are set up to attract long-term guests.
-As a result, the average length of stay increases to 6.48 days.

 —————